 Jasmine was appointed to the Advisory Council in January 2024.

-Jasmine is the Chair of Travis Perkins plc and a member of the board of WPP plc where she chairs the Compensation Committee, and of Compagnie Financière Richemont SA where she chairs the Governance and Sustainability Committee.
+Jasmine is a member of the board of WPP plc where she chairs the Compensation Committee, and of Compagnie Financière Richemont SA where she chairs the Governance and Sustainability Committee.
+She recently stepped down as Chair of Travis Perkins.

 Jasmine has over 20 years of experience of environmental, social and governance issues.
 As a non-executive she has served on the board of Standard Chartered plc, where she chaired the Culture and Sustainability Committee, and of BT plc, where she chaired the Digital Impact and Sustainability Committee.
 In her executive career Jasmine served as Chief Executive of London First and as CEO of Save the Children.
 Her leadership experience in the non-profit sector began in 1999 when she worked in West Africa with Oxfam.
 Prior to this Jasmine’s career was in technology marketing, holding management positions with Rio Tinto and then in the US with the venture-funded start-up Cortex Corporation, and Thomson Financial.